kconger/MiSTer_web2rgbmatrix/README.md

 Current features
 -------
-- Display active MiSTer Core logo, or MENU.gif if not avilable.
+- Display active MiSTer Core logo, or text if not available.
 - Store GIFs on an SD Card or on the MiSTer, storing on the MiSTer introduces a delay due to the transfer.
 - Turns off the display if requesting client is off for 1 minute
 - Displays network and SD card status at boot for 1 minute